Rovanion/AinWebServer/README.md

     $ mvn eclipse:eclipse
     $ mvn compile

-After this you can import the web server project into eclipse.

-The final step of the setup is to specify the database username and password in src/main/xml/gov/polisen/mybatis/mybatis-config.xml
+The final step of the setup is to specify the database driver, path,  username and password in src/main/xml/gov/polisen/mybatis/mybatis-config.xml:
+    $ cp src/main/xml/gov/polisen/mybatis/mybatis-config.xml.example src/main/xml/gov/polisen/mybatis/mybatis-config.xml
+	$ editor src/main/xml/gov/polisen/mybatis/mybatis-config.xml.example

+After this you can import the web server project into eclipse and start editing.
+Or you can start it with:
+   $ mvn exec:exec